-For detailed operating instructions on CD, Cassette, Radio, Sirius Satellite Radio (optional), and CD Changer (optional), please consult the VR 182 Operating Manual provided with your unit.
+For detailed operating instructions on operation, please consult the Operating Manual provided with your unit.

 Water Heater

 Do not light the water heater until it is filled with water.
 There is a switch on the exterior of the water heater labeled "Electric."
 This switch must be in the "ON" position for the water heater to work in the electric mode.